A portrait photo.

 3. 17, 18 July 2024: Guest lectures for MATHS 782 "Geometric Group Theory" (Uni. of Auckland), lecture notes for lecture 1b (surfaces), lecture notes for lecture 2a (conformal maps), miscellaneous problems, some books

-4. July-August 2023: Minicourse on knot theory and geometry (Uni. of Auckland), see below.
+4. July-August 2023: Minicourse on knot theory and geometry (Uni. of Auckland), below.

 5. 16 March 2023: Connectedness of the Hilbert scheme in reading group of Javier and Angel, lecture notes.

-7. 10 October 2022: Uniformisation, equivariance, and vanishing: three kinds of functions hanging around your Riemann surface, at MPI, Lecture notes.
+7. 10 October 2022: Uniformisation, equivariance, and vanishing: three kinds of functions hanging around your Riemann surface, at MPI, lecture notes.

 8. 3 August 2022: Reproducibility in Computer Algebra (MPI MIS), handouts for practical activity (event co-organised with Christiane Görgen and Lars Kastner).